brianfaires/crawl-rc/README.md

 Picking up pure-upgrades is straightforward enough, but this file does a lot more.
 It generates a DPS value for each weapon (damage / speed), that factors in your stats, skills, and slaying bonuses.
 It considers accuracy, weapon type, skill levels, and other factors.
 It's not straightforward to describe everything but here are some features:
 * Alerts strong weapons early on, with little regard for what skills are trained
 * Alerts on the first one-handed ranged weapon (and two-handed if not wearing a shield)
-* High scores: Alerts items that set a new record for: Overall damage, Damage w/o brand, Strongest polearm (if using allies)
+* High scores: Alerts items that set a new record for: Overall damage, Damage w/o brand, and if using allies: Strongest polearm/1-handed polearm
 * Alerts DPS upgrades and new egos, with complex logic around brands/handedness/weapon skill

 ### Misc (pa-misc.rc)